Mini Low Carb Shepherd's Pie made in a muffin pan for perfectly portioned servings is a classic comfort food for whole family!

 - ⅛ teaspoon pepper

-- 2 cups pureed cauliflower I steamed 1 small head, florets were about 4 cups total
+- 2 cups mashed cauliflower (I steamed 1 small head, cauliflower florets were about 4 cups total)

 - ¼ teaspoon salt

 - 2 tablespoon butter or coconut oil

 - optional topping: fresh chopped parsley and dried paprika

 - Once your pie dough is ready, separate it into 12 balls.

 - Spread the dough with fingers on the bottom and half way up sides of each cup of 12 capacity muffin pan.

 - While crust is baking, make filling by heating the oil in a large skillet over medium heat, add garlic and onion and cook until onion is softened.